JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_1/index.md

 I am returning the user model response, if you want you can even return a custom response.

 I hope you enjoyed this tutorial.
-In the upcoming tutorial I will be focusing more on writing rest apis for other modules.
+In the upcoming tutorial I will be focusing more on writing REST APIs for other modules.

-Stay tuned !
+Stay tuned!